wp-plugins/insidewordsyncher/readme.txt

 The InsideWord Syncher plugin synchs all your public posts (password protected posts are skipped) to [InsideWord.com](http://www.insideword.com/) to help promote your blog and your content.
 Future releases of the plugin will provide analytics features with suggestions on what to do to improve your posts to draw more readers.

+We'd like to take the time to thank the many users who have downloaded this plugin so.
+Everyone has been very patient and supportive.

+As a side note, we'd also like to mention that although our site can support multiple languages, we'd advise against uploading content with non-latin characters as the site was not tested for this and we cannot guarantee that your character set will transfer over.

 = Current features: =
 * Synch all posts over to InsideWord.com.
 * Automatically create a [profile with InsideWord.com](http://www.insideword.com/member/profile/38/0).
 * Provide links back to your blog from InsideWord to help drive traffic back to you and help with SEO.
 * Provide the current rank for each of your posts.

+= Features being worked on: =
+* Automatically assign blog posts to InsideWord Categories.

 = Future features: =
 * More options on settings page.